wprender/cloudbreak-docs/docs/aws.md

 Cloudbreak works by connecting your AWS account through so called *Credentials*, and then uses these credentials to create resources on your behalf.

->**Important** Cloudbreak deployment uses two different AWS accounts for two different purposes:
+>**IMPORTANT** Cloudbreak deployment uses two different AWS accounts for two different purposes:

 - The account belonging to the *Cloudbreak webapp* itself, acts as a *third party*, that creates resources on the account of the *end user*.
 This account is configured at server-deployment time.